 - a.
 Low- and non-VOC containing paints, sealants, adhesives, solvents, asphalt primer, and architectural coatings (where used), or pre-fabricated architectural panels shall be used in the construction of the Project to reduce VOC emissions to the maximum extent practicable. - b.
-To encourage carpooling and the use of electric vehicles by Project residents and visitors, the project shall include at least 20% of the total code required parking spaces provided for all types of parking facilities, but in no case less than one location, shall provide electric vehicle supply equipment (EVSE).
+To encourage carpooling and the use of electric vehicles by Project residents and visitors, at least twenty (20)% of the total code-required parking spaces provided for all types of parking facilities, but in no case less than one location, shall be capable of supporting future electric vehicle supply equipment (EVSE).
 Plans shall indicate the proposed type and location(s) of EVSE and also include raceway method(s), wiring schematics and electrical calculations to verify that the electrical system has sufficient capacity to simultaneously charge all electric vehicles at all designated EV charging locations at their full rated amperage.
 Plan design shall be based upon Level 2 or greater EVSE at its maximum operating capacity.
-When the application of the 20% results in a fractional spaces, round up to the next whole number.
-A label stating "EVCAPABLE" shall be posted in a conspicuous place at the service panel or subpanel and next to the raceway termination point. - c.
+Only raceways and related components are required to be installed at the time of construction.
+When the application of the 20% results in a fractional space, round up to the next whole number.
+A label stating "EV CAPABLE" shall be posted in a conspicuous place at the service panel or subpanel and next to the raceway termination point. - c.
 The Project shall meet the Tier 1 requirements of the Los Angeles Green Building Code. - d.
 The Project shall meet the Tire 2 requirements of the Los Angeles Green Building Code.